Building Your Down Payment

-Request a generous gift from your family.
-First-time buyers are often fortunate enough to get down payment assistance from thoughtful parents and other family members who are prepared to help get them in their first home.
-Your family members may be pleased to help you reach the milestone of buying your own home.
+Ask for a gift from family.
+Many buyers somtimes get down payment help from thoughtful parents and other family members who may be eager to help them get into their first home.
+Your family members may be pleased to help you reach the milestone of buying your first home.

-The Federal Housing Administration (FHA), which is inside the U.S. Department of Housing and Urban Development (HUD), plays a significant part in helping low and moderate-income buyers get mortgage loans.
-An office of the U.S. Department of Housing and Urban Development(HUD), FHA (Federal Housing Administration) helps individuals get
+The Federal Housing Administration (FHA), a part of the U.S. Department of Housing and Urban Development (HUD), plays a significant part in helping low to moderate-income families qualify for mortgage loans.
+An office of the U.S. Department of Housing and Urban Development(HUD), FHA (Federal Housing Administration) assists individuals who wish to get mortgages.

-VA loans are backed by the U.S. Department of Veterans Affairs.
-Service persons and veterans can get a VA loan, which typically offers a reasonable fixed interest rate, no down payment, and minimal closing costs.
-Although the VA doesn't finance the loans, it does certify eligibility to apply for a VA mortgage.
+VA loans are guaranteed by the U.S. Department of Veterans Affairs.
+Service persons and veterans can get a VA loan, which usually offers a reasonable fixed interest rate, no down payment, and minimal closing costs.
+Although the VA does not provide the mortgage loans, it does certify eligibility to qualify for a VA mortgage.

 - Piggy-back loans